 GeneratePress Support and Documentation

-GeneratePress has, probably the best support of any theme in the market today.
+GeneratePress has probably the best support of any theme on the market today.

 Free users can post in WordPress.org support forums and still get a response from the support team.